The Top 5 Bird Cliffs in the Arctic

 Other species you’ll find on Herschel Island include American golden plovers, arctic terns, red-necked phalaropes, rough-legged hawks, Lapland buntings, common eiders, and redpolls.

-1. Gull Canyon, Somerset Island
+5. Gull Canyon, Somerset Island

 Gull Canyon, Somerset Island

-The canyon is popular as a top-notch location for land-based tours, but it’s also a prime location for birders.
-Known for its large number of sea birds, this area is home to eider ducks, arctic terns, rough-legged hawks, snow geese and more.
+Known for its large number of sea birds, this area is home to eider ducks, arctic terns, rough-legged hawks, snow geese, Arctic skua, and more.
 The canyon itself is a beautiful gull rookery, with several hundred kittiwakes and glaucous gulls nesting in steep cliff walls.

 For more information on these bird cliffs and upcoming expeditions, contact us to speak with a Polar Travel Adviser.